 Study the two images above.
 The fin on the left is an open heel design – it is open at the back.
 Because of this, the foot pocket is larger and can accommodate dive boots, which provide insulation.
 This is extremely handy for diving, because water temperature quickly drops as you dive down deeper.

-Open heel fins are held in place by an adjustable strap or a bungee heel strap- or in the case of the very best makes, a spring heel strap, which adjusts to pressure changes with depth, by compressing and relaxing with the boots neoprene, to ensure a consistent fit throughout all parts of the dive.
+Open heel fins are held in place by an adjustable strap or a bungee heel strap- or in the case of the very highest quality makes, a spring heel strap, which adjusts to pressure changes with depth, by compressing and relaxing with the boots neoprene, to ensure a consistent fit throughout all parts of the dive.

 Open heel fins are a lot easier to take on and off than full foot fins, which comes in seriously handy when already wearing heavy scuba diving gear and maybe being in the water.